-Cellulitis is an infection or inflammation of the eyelid skin and/or the eye socket (orbit).
+Cellulitis is an infection or inflammation of the eyelid skin and/or the eye socket (orbit) and surrounding tissue.

 The orbital septum is a fibrous membrane that separates the eyelid skin from the deeper structures of the orbit.

 Preseptal cellulitis is an infection or inflammation of the eyelid skin that does not extend beyond the orbital septum into the orbit.

-Orbital cellulitis is an infection or inflammation of the orbit.
+Orbital cellulitis is an infection or inflammation involving the deeper structures of the orbit.
 Since the orbit has direct communications with the sinuses, infection can spread into the orbit in a patient with a sinus infection.
 Orbital cellulitis is usually more serious than preseptal cellulitis.

 It can be very difficult to distinguish between preseptal and orbital cellulitis, even for your doctor.
 In both conditions, the eyelids appear red and swollen [See figure 1]; however, in patients with preseptal cellulitis the eyes move normally and are positioned normally in the eye socket.
 With orbital cellulitis, there can be restriction of eye movements, and the eye might appear to be protruding more than is normal.
-With orbital cellulitis there may be a decrease in vision and an abnormal pupil reaction, which is not usually seen in preseptal cellulitis.
+With orbital cellulitis there may be a decrease in vision or color vision, and an abnormal pupil reaction, which is not usually seen in preseptal cellulitis.

 The swelling/redness results from infection or inflammation.
 Causes include:

-• Local spread of infection from other nearby sites (such as chalazion)
+• Local spread of infection from other nearby sites (such as chalazion or recent previous surgery)

 • Spread of infection from blood